oscarsalu/twitter-sentiment-analysis/README.md

-application that pulls current trends from the [Twitter API](https://dev.twitter.com/) and uses [AFINN-based sentiment analysis](https://www.npmjs.org/package/sentiment) on the tweets (currently US-only to make language processing a little easier) related to the trend to provide a summary of its sentiment and keywords.
+application that pulls current trends from the [Twitter API](https://dev.twitter.com/) and uses [AFINN-based sentiment analysis](https://www.npmjs.org/package/sentiment) on the tweets (currently Kenya-only to make language processing a little easier) related to the trend to provide a summary of its sentiment and keywords.

     curl https://install.meteor.com/ | sh